thomaspoignant/go-feature-flag/website/docs/relay_proxy/monitor_relay_proxy.md

 ### Configuration

-By default, the relay proxy will attempt to send traces to an OpenTelemetry collector or compatible agent running at `http://localhost:4318` using the `http/protobuf` protocol.
+The relay proxy will attempt to send traces to an OpenTelemetry collector or compatible agent if an OpenTelemetry exporter endpoint is configured.

-To override the endpoint, set the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
+To set the endpoint, set the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable or set `otel.exporter.otlp.endpoint` in the configuration file.

-To override the protocol, set the `OTEL_EXPORTER_OTLP_PROTOCOL` environment variable.
+To override the protocol, set the `OTEL_EXPORTER_OTLP_PROTOCOL` environment variable (`http/protobuf` is the default) or set `otel.exporter.otlp.protocol` in the configuration file.

 See [the OpenTelemetry documentation](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/) for more information.

 All your requests will be traced and sent to the collector with the service name **`go-feature-flag`**.

-To disable tracing, set the `OTEL_SDK_DISABLED` environment variable to `true`.

 :::note
 If you want to try the OpenTelemetry integration locally, follow this [README](https://github.com/thomaspoignant/go-feature-flag/tree/main/cmd/relayproxy/testdata/opentelemetry)